lando/lando/docs/recipes/wordpress.md

 Environmental Variables
 -----------------------

 Lando will add some helpful environmental variables into your `appserver` so you can get database credential information.
 These are in addition to the [default variables](./../config/services.md#environment) that we inject into every container.
+These are accessible via `php`'s [`getenv()`](http://php.net/manual/en/function.getenv.php) function.

 ```bash
 DB_HOST=database